-Saburo is your typical, or not, teenage boy that one day was transported through time as he was walking and fell down and arriving the era of Nobunaga Oda.
-That same year, he was actually casted as Nobunaga Oda in Nobunaga the Fool, an anime that mixes samurai with mecha.
+Saburo is your typical, or not, a teenage boy that one day was transported through time as he was walking and fell down and arriving the era of Nobunaga Oda.
+That same year, he was actually cast as Nobunaga Oda in Nobunaga the Fool, an anime that mixes samurai with mecha.

 Then came 2016, and Mamoru is still is several anime, one of them is the anime adaption of the game Scared Rider Xechs as he reprises his role as Takuto Kirisawa.